Liban45/Web-App-DevOps-Project/README.md

 #### Provider Configuration
 1. **Creating Main Configuration File**: In the `aks-terraform` directory, a `main.tf` file was created.
 2. **Azure Provider Block**: Within `main.tf`, the Azure provider block was defined to enable authentication with Azure using the service principal credentials variables created previously.
-Required provider configuration details were included such as:
+Required provider configuration details were included:
-   - `subscription_id`:
+   - `subscription_id`:  A unique alphanumeric string that identifies your Azure subscription
-   - `tenant_id`:
+   - `tenant_id`: Identifies which Azure AD instance the application sits under, so Azure knows where to look when a request is made using that applicaiton ID.

 #### Integration of Networking Module
 1. **Including Networking Module**: The networking module was integrated into the `main.tf` configuration file.